kxz/dichotomy/README.markdown

 ## Custom colors

-You can change the theme's colors by using Tumblr's color selectors, for the most part.
+You can change the theme's colors by using Tumblr's color selectors.
-The sole exception is the "Content Midground" setting, which is a text field due to Tumblr's lack of support for `rgba()` colors, but otherwise functions as a normal CSS color.
+The "Midground Opacity" text field can be used to change the background opacity for block quotes and the like.

 ## Subtitle and copyright author